AngelsGills/MTA_Daily_Subway_Ridership_Estimator/README.md

 2. Lack of data

-The model's training data set includes widely available metrics provided by the MTA, NOAA, & DOE (Department of Education).
+The model's training data set includes publicly available data provided by the MTA, NOAA, & DOE (Department of Education).
 Other forms of data that have shown to influence ridership can be implemented to build a more accurate model such as employment in the local area, crime/safety statistics, traffic statistics, population trends, and much more.

 Closing thoughts